santoshpanda1995/portfolio/README.md

 Image Enhancement," in IEEE Sensors Letters, vol. 8, no. 5, pp. 1-4, May 2024, Art no. 7002404, doi:
 10.1109/LSENS.2024.3380889. [[Paper]](https://doi.org/10.1109/LSENS.2024.3380889)   [[Code]](https://github.com/santoshpanda1995/LightweightGCN-Model)
 * Santosh Kumar Panda, Devidutta Nayak, and Pankaj Kumar Sa.
 "MCCNet: A Multi-Scale Cross Connection Network for Low-Light Image Enhancement."
-In 8th International Conference on Computer Vision and Image Processing, CVIP-2023.(Accepted)
+In the 8th International Conference on Computer Vision and Image Processing, CVIP-2023.(Accepted)
 *  S. K. Panda and C. S. Panda, "A Review on Image Classification Using Bag of Features Approach", International Journal of Computer Sciences